 - the sleeping myth that backfires every time

-Does the family ever get to see them?
+Does the family ever get to see the newborn on this routine?

-How do you know when to change the routine?
+How do you know when to change the newborn routine?

 Tips and things to note: